mydataglobal/declaration/1.0/DE/index.markdown

 ## 1. MYDATA Verschiebungen: WAS ANDERS WERDEN MUSS

-Our overriding goal is to empower individuals to use their personal data to their own ends, and to securely share them under their own terms.
+Das höchste Ziel ist es einzelne zu ermächtigen to use their personal data to their own ends, and to securely share them under their own terms.
 We will apply and practice this human-centric approach to our own services, and we will build tools and share knowledge to help others do the same.

 ### 1.1.
 VON FORMELLEN ZU ANWENDBAREN RECHTE